AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 This threat will be protected through the use of a signed Diffie Hellman key exchange used in T4.
 The Protection section of T4 will explain the implementation of this exchange.
 The only thing that differs to ensure authorized file servers is that on initial connection the signature of the file server the user is connecting to must be approved by the user.
 All future connections will then be signed by the file servers RSA private key.

-* Bob makes an inital connection to a file server **S**
+* Bob makes an initial connection to a file server **S**
 * **B** -> **S** ``<Initial connection>``
 * **S** -> **B** ``<public key>``
-* Bob must then approve this public key via a prompt and that key will then be used when using signed Diffie Hellman exchanges in the futre.
+* Bob must then approve this public key via a prompt and that key will then be used when using signed Diffie Hellman exchanges in the future.
-* Bob and **S** proceeed with signed Diffie Hellman exchange and symmetric key cryptographic communication can continue.
-If Bob ever recieves a (g^b) mod q from **S** that is not correctly signed and checked using the saved public key the client will sever connection with the server untill the next attempt at a signed Diffie Hellman exchange.
+* Bob and **S** proceed with signed Diffie Hellman exchange and symmetric key cryptographic communication can continue.
+If Bob ever receives a (g^b) mod q from **S** that is not correctly signed and checked using the saved public key the client will sever connection with the server until the next attempt at a signed Diffie Hellman exchange.

 #### Argument

 This protection will assure the user of the client that they are connecting to the file server they intend to connect to.
-The key to the protection is that Bob has to approve the public key of the file server initally.
+The key to the protection is that Bob has to approve the public key of the file server initially.
 After that it is impossible for an attacker to provide the correct signature in the Diffie Hellman exchange to convince Bob to create a shared key with him and communicate with the attacker.

 ### T4 - Information Leakage via Passive Monitoring